-- Apollo Studio generates a diff between your local schema and the schema active on the variant you are checking against (
+- Apollo Studio generates a diff between your local schema and the active schema for the variant you're checking against (the default variant is

-- It uses this diff to determine whether the changes affect any operations that have been executed against your graph recently (you can customize this time window).
+- Studio uses this diff to determine whether the changes affect any operations that have been executed against your graph recently (you can customize this time window).

 - The Apollo CLI prints the result of the check and returns a non-zero exit code if at least one breaking change is found.